tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 public_name.

 extensions
-: A list of extensions that the client must take into consideration when generating a ClientHello message.
+: A list of ECH configuration extensions that the client must take into consideration when generating a ClientHello message.
 These are described below ({{config-extensions}}).

 [[OPEN ISSUE: determine if clients should enforce a 63-octet label limit for